 2002 – Susan Landes, "The Problem of the Ability-Line"

 2001 – Lael Karen Weis, "Remembering Forgetfulness: An aesthetic re-reading of democratic politics" and Jeffrey Keith Roberson, "Incremental removal of sanctions: two case studies in increased effectiveness of sanctions"

 2000 – Erik Mobrand, "Foreign Aid and Embedded Liberalism: the case of US aid to Russia"

 1999 – Aram Adam Meade, "The Post Authorities Dilemma: Can Nascent Democracies Find Justice For Past Political Crimes"

-Sharon Redeker Award (Outstanding Achievement in Public Service)
+Sharon Redeker Award for Outstanding Achievement in Public Service

 Sharon Redeker served as the Department of Political Science’s Academic Services Director for 15 years and was an integral part of the UW campus for almost 30 years.
 During this time, Redeker developed the Department’s internship and volunteer service programs placing hundreds of students in public service positions.
 Her commitment to citizenship and public spirit remains at the core of our program.